 If you struggle with acid reflux, heartburn and indigestion, you may be experiencing gastroesophageal reflux disease, commonly known as GERD.

 GERD is a digestive disorder that typically develops when stomach acids repeatedly flow back up into the esophagus.
 Your esophagus and stomach are connected by a muscle ring called the lower esophageal sphincter (LES).
-In normal circumstances, the LES closes after allowing food to pass through the esophagus and into the stomach.
+In normal circumstances, the LES closes after food passes through the esophagus and into the stomach.
+This mechanism prevents the occurrence of acid backflow.

-This prevents stomach acids from backflowing into your esophagus.
-An abnormal or weakened LES can lose its ability to effectively close during food transit, allowing stomach acids to leak back into the esophagus.
-This backwash, known as acid reflux, can irritate the mucosal lining of your esophagus, which may lead to unwanted symptoms and potential complications.
+In the case of an abnormal or weakened LES, the sphincter loses its ability to effectively close during food transit, allowing stomach acids to leak back into the esophagus.
+This backwash, known as acid reflux, can irritate the mucosal lining of the esophagus, which may lead to unwanted symptoms and potential complications.

 Common signs and symptoms of GERD include heartburn, chest pain, difficulty and/or painful swallowing, and food regurgitation.
 You may notice that these symptoms worsen after eating, especially with big meals or right after laying down.
 Depending on the frequency of your acid reflux, you may also develop a chronic cough.